peterjc/thapbi-pict/docs/worked_example.rst

-The *Quick Start* described a simplified use of the THAPBI PICT tool to assess a single Illumina MiSeq sequencing run using the ``thapbi_pict pipeline`` command.
-Here we will run over the same process using real data, the individual commands within the default pipeline - and include metadata for the reporting.
-We will close with the equivalent all-in-one pipeline command.
+The *Quick Start* described a simplified use of the THAPBI PICT tool to assess a single Illumina MiSeq sequencing run using the ``thapbi_pict pipeline`` command, as a flowchart:

 .. image:: images/pipeline.svg
    :alt: Flowchart summarising THAPBI PICT pipeline, from raw paired FASTQ files to reports.

+Here we will run over the same process using real data, calling the individual commands within the default pipeline - and include metadata for the reporting.
+We will close with the equivalent all-in-one pipeline command.

 .. image:: images/pipeline-meta.svg
    :alt: Flowchart summarising THAPBI PICT pipeline, from raw paired FASTQ files to reports, using metadata.